 SAML enables web-based Single Sign On (SSO).
 It also provides for centralized federated identity and authentication management.
 Microsoft Active Directory Federation Services (AD FS) is the SAML-based Identity Provider (IdP) which has been tested and which is referred to in this document.
 However, other IdPs may also work.
 AD FS is a standards-based service running on a Microsoft box that allows the secure sharing of identity information between trusted parties.
 In general terms, this is known as a federation.
 AD FS supports SAML, essentially playing the role of a SAML IdP.
 The LoadMaster supports SAML, playing the role of a SAML service provider.
 The service provider provides secure, gated access to a resource.

-The purpose of this document is to provide information and instructions on how to configure SAML authentication with the Kemp LoadMaster.
+The purpose of this document is to provide information and instructions on how to configure SAML authentication with the LoadMaster.

 This document is intended to be used by anyone who is interested in finding out further information about using SAML authentication with the LoadMaster.

-When using other Edge Security Pack (ESP) authentication protocols in the LoadMaster, end users are presented with the standard Kemp login form.
-This is not displayed by LoadMaster when using SAML because a login form is not provided by Kemp.
+When using other Edge Security Pack (ESP) authentication protocols in the LoadMaster, end users are presented with the standard Progress Kemp login form.
+This is not displayed by LoadMaster when using SAML because a login form is not provided by Progress Kemp.
 The LoadMaster instead redirects the client to a login form which is located at the IdP.

 The LoadMaster implementation relies on protocol bindings for HTTP redirect which is used for redirections to a claims provider, alternatively known as an IdP.
 The LoadMaster also has a dependency on HTTP POST – the LoadMaster expects HTTP POST messages for IdP responses, where applicable.